 Due to this announcement, we decided to pull the inventory sync feature from Rewind Copy, and instead focus on improving existing features and adding newly requested features.

 Don’t Forget To Backup Your Store

-The first rule of web development is: always have a backup.
+The first rule of web development is to always have a backup.
 The second rule of web development is: ALWAYS HAVE A BACKUP.

 Brad Pitt movie references aside, we strongly recommend having a backup of your Shopify store when making any changes.
-You just never know when you might make a mistake, or an app integration misbehaves.
-It’s always better to have a backup available so that you can undo any mistakes and restore your account to a previous point in time, than to risk losing the hours of work spent creating your stores.
+You never know when you might make a mistake, or when a third-party app might misbehave.
+It’s always better to have a backup available so that you can undo any mistakes and restore your account to a previous point in time, rather than to risk losing the hours of work spent creating your stores.

-The easiest way to backup your Shopify store is to use the Rewind app.
+The easiest way to backup your Shopify store is to use Rewind Backups.
 You set it and forget it – knowing that a backup will automatically be created at the end of the day.
 You can also manually kick off a backup whenever you’d like.

 Running multiple Shopify stores is a lot of work.
 Being able to automate as much of the setup and maintenance as possible will give you more time to focus on helping customers and marketing your brands.
-Save yourself from the pain of manually duplicating Shopify stores by using the Rewind Copy app.
+Save yourself from the pain of manually duplicating Shopify stores by using Rewind Copy.

 Rewind’s suite of backup and copy apps help over 80,000 businesses secure their cloud data.
 With dedicated backup solutions built for Shopify, BigCommerce, GitHub, Trello, QuickBooks Online, and more, Rewind is the leading provider of Backup-as-a-Service apps.